plone/volto/docs/source/contributing/branch-policy.md

     Any new feature will be released generally to the `main` branch, and only backported to `16.x.x` if the Volto Team approves it.

 `15.x.x`
-:   `15.x.x` and older branches are considered legacy branches and won't receive any updates.
+:   `15.x.x` and older branches are no longer supported.
     If you need a bug fix or security update to any of them, please submit a pull request, and the Volto Team will review it to determine whether it's suitable to merge.

 ```{todo}